 Some positive reviews mention a clean hotel, beautiful garden, and friendly staff.
 Guests also loved the comfortable beds and the ideal location of the hotel which is within walking distance of the major sites of the Old City.

-The Armada Istanbul Old City Hotel is a 108-room hotel that is a waterfront hotel that is a 10-minute walk to Topkapi Palace.
-The hotel’s amenities include multi-lingual staff, wheelchair accessibility, 24-hour room service, and a front desk.
+The Armada Istanbul Old City Hotel is a 108-room hotel that is waterfront hotel that is a 10-minute walk from Topkapi Palace.
+The hotel’s amenities include multilingual staff, wheelchair accessibility, 24-hour room service, and a front desk.

 Some positive reviews mention the spacious rooms, excellent location, and friendly staff.
 Guests also loved the clean and tidy rooms, the fantastic Turkish breakfast, and the wonderful view from the terrace.